aio-libs/aiohttp/docs/web_reference.rst

       :param bool follow_symlinks: flag for allowing to follow symlinks from a directory, by default it's not allowed and HTTP/404 will be returned on access.

+      :param bool append_version: flag for adding file version (hash) to the url query string, this value will be used as default when you call to :meth:`StaticRoute.url` and :meth:`StaticRoute.url_for` methods.

       :returns: new :class:`StaticRoute` instance.